oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/navbar.md

 ## Color

-You can use `color` to change the font color of the navbar, `activeColor` to change the color of the active items in the navbar, and `backgroud` to change the background of the navbar.
+You can use `color` to change the font color of the navbar, `activeColor` to change the color of the active items in the navbar, and `background` to change the background of the navbar.

 </card>